filcher2011/PasswordMeneger/README.md

 # PasswordMeneger

-Password manager from filcher and Nifko.
+Password manager from filcher and Neefko.
 This application can create passwords, save them and view them

 filcher
-Nifko
+Neefko